jessamynsmith/ionic-angular-google-maps-example/README.md

 Example of using angular-google-maps in an Ionic app

+Example of using angular-google-maps in Ionic, to display data from an API.

-See the running project on [GitHub pages](http://jessamynsmith.github.io/ionic-angular-google-maps-example/www/index.html).
+View the running app on [Heroku](https://ionic-angular-google-maps.herokuapp.com/)

 Development